-As an Adult Child of Narcissistic Abuse you can learn about your past, you can validate your past, you can heal from your past, you can make peace with your past, but you will never make sense of your past.
+Adult children of narcissistic abuse can learn about their past, validate their past, heal from their past, make peace with their past, but they will never make sense of their past.

 Being unable to make sense of your past is very hard for the rational mind to accept.
 How many times have you looked back at your childhood, trying to figure out why your parent treated you the way he did?
 You want to know why—what was it about you that never measured up to your parent’s expectations and why were you so impossible to love?

 These are painful and illogical truths you have spent years trying make sense of, only to have gotten more confused.
 The rationale you keep coming back to is that you were somehow to blame.

 Logic tells you that you must have played a role in the way you were treated.
 After all, you were not the perfect child.
 But logic is wrong.
 You had nothing to do with it.
 You were only a child.
 No child is perfect, all children make mistakes, all children act out; these are expected behaviors that come with job of parenting.
 Good parents love their children no matter what they do.

 It has been hard for you to pinpoint exactly why you feel the way you do, why you think the way you do, or why life seems so easy for others and has always felt so difficult for you.
 You are not alone in this conundrum.

 All Adult Children of Narcissist Abuse (ACON’s) struggle with similar issues:

 - They are always searching for the self.
 Deprived of autonomy by parents who dictated how they should act and feel, they never became their own person.
 They do not know who they are as individuals or what is best for them, therefore allow others to define them.